breadcat/blog.minskio.co.uk/content/quotes.md

 >If you play your cards right, you might just get to meet the whole gang <!-- anchorman -->

->If you see something, say nothing, and drink to forget
+>If you see something, say nothing, and drink to forget <!-- night vale -->

 >If you were any simpler you’d have to be watered every day